colyseus/discord-embedded-app-sdk/README.md

 - `client/` - Has the frontend project, using Pixi.js and Vite
 - `server/` - Has the backend project, using Colyseus (Node.js)

+The `client` development server (`vite`) proxies the `/api` requests to the `server` project.
+This allows you to run both projects simultaneously during development, and mimics the production setup where the `client` and `server` are deployed separately.

 ---

 ## Testing your local Discord Activity